CollaFuse: Navigating Limited Resources and Privacy in Collaborative Generative AI: Framework

 \chapter{Framework}

 We propose \textsc{CollaFuse}, a framework facilitating collaborative GenAI for image generation with DDPMs across clients.
 Inspired by SL, the less resource-intensive diffusion process is computed locally by each client, whereas the computationally intensive denoising process is strategically split at step $t_c = (1-c)T$ during both training and inference.
 This results in a shared model (backbone) hosted on a shared server, coupled with individual local models for each client.
-The unique design of \textsc{CollaFuse} allows clients to retain potentially sensitive data locally while outsourcing the majority of computationally intensive denoising operations to a centralized server.
-The split is governed by the cut-ratio $c$, dictating the computational load for each client and the extent of disclosed information.
-For example, if $T=50$ and $c=0.8$, 20\% of the denoising process (from $t=1$ to $t_c=10$) is trained and stored on the shared server, while the remaining 40 denoising steps (80\%) are trained locally, ensuring privacy of these steps.
+The unique design of \textsc{CollaFuse} allows clients to retain sensitive data locally while outsourcing the majority of computationally intensive denoising operations to a centralized server.
+The split is governed by the cut-ratio $c$, dictating the computational load for each client and the extent of disclosed information. \Cref{fig:denoising_process} shows this governance, where, for instance, with $T=100$ and $c=0.8$, the first 20\% of the denoising process (from $t=1$ to $t_{0.8}=20$) is managed on a shared server and the subsequent 80 steps (80\%) are locally executed, maintaining the privacy of these stages

 As illustrated in \Cref{fig:process_collaborative_diffusion_models}a, from the client's perspective, the training sequence orchestrated by \textsc{CollaFuse} comprises six key steps.
 The server initiates the client's diffusion process (1), after which the client computes its image data's diffusion process batch-wise (2) and forwards the resulting noised images, along with the corresponding added random noise $\epsilon=(\epsilon_{0},..., \epsilon_{t_c})$ for each image, back to the server (3).
 Utilizing the noised images, the server undertakes the initial phase of the denoising process, computing the loss between the estimated and provided random noise (4).
 The partially denoised images are subsequently transmitted back to the client (5), where the remaining denoising process is executed (6).

-The multi-client perspective is depicted in \Cref{fig:process_collaborative_diffusion_models}b, showcasing two clients providing noised images to the shared server and receiving partially denoised images for further training.
-Similarly, each client has the capability to generate new images by bypassing the diffusion process of existing images and solely denoising them from pure random noise.
+The system perspective is depicted in \Cref{fig:process_collaborative_diffusion_models}b, showcasing two clients providing noised images to the shared server and receiving partially denoised images for further training.
+Further, clients can generate new images by sampling images from pure random noise and passing them to the server.